Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 ### NCN upgrade

-This step is necessary so that nodes are using the correct images.
-If NCN are not upgraded into these images, then `cloudinit` would fail on the nodes the next time the nodes are rebuilt.
-The images that the nodes are being upgraded to were set in BSS during [Update NCN images](../1.5.2/README.md#update-ncn-images).
+This step is necessary so that nodes are using the correct images after running [Update NCN images](../1.5.2/README.md#update-ncn-images).
-If the NCN nodes are not upgraded now, then any node reboot will cause the node to be booted into this new image which is not following the proper upgrade procedure which could cause problems.

-Additionally, each patch release includes updated container images that may contain CVE fixes, rebuilding each NCN will refresh cached container images.
-For instructions on how to upgrade NCNs for this patch release, refer to [Upgrade NCN during CSM `1.5.2` patch](./Upgrade_NCN_images.md).
+The rebuild will also ensure that the NCN has the latest cached container images that often accompany a CSM patch release.

 ### Configure E1000 node and Redfish Exporter for SMART data